 Under EU legislation listed companies are required to tender the external audit at least every ten years, and change auditor at least every twenty years.
 The Committee last undertook an audit tender process in 2015 when KPMG LLP was appointed as auditor in respect of the financial year ended 31 March 2016.
 Under EU legislation, the Company will be required to tender the external audit no later than for the year ending 31 March 2026.
 In accordance with professional and regulatory standards, the audit director responsible for the audit is rotated at least every five years in order to protect independence and objectivity and to provide fresh challenge to the business.
-The senior statutory auditor, Gary Fensom, has served two years (including the year to 31 March 2020).
+A new audit director from KPMG was appointed for the 2019 year-end audit.